Skip to main content

 send_email

-Send email from project mailbox using predefined templates (project invite, magic link, notification) or raw HTML with subject and body.
-Supports optional display name and threading.
+Send email using predefined templates for project invites, magic links, or notifications, or custom HTML with subject.
+Supports single recipient, optional display name, and mailbox targeting.

 Instructions

-Send an email from the project's mailbox.
+Send an email.
 Two modes: template (project_invite, magic_link, notification) or raw HTML (subject + html).
 Optional from_name for display name.
 Single recipient only.
+Pass mailbox to target a slug/id; otherwise the configured default_outbound_mailbox_id is used.
+Result echoes mailbox_id and from_address when the gateway provides them.

 Input Schema